Medication May Be an Option

-Getting psychotropic medication managed through CAPS begins with a drop-in screening appointment with a counselor.
+Getting psychotropic medication managed through CAPS begins with a Counseling & Consultation appointment with a counselor.
 That counselor will help create your Custom Care Plan that may include a psychiatric evaluation.
 Once you're scheduled with CAPS psychiatry, one of our psychiatry providers will work with you on a short-term basis (about 6-12 weeks).
 We also have mental health partnerships for continuing psychiatric care in the community if longer-term or more intensive treatment is needed.

 There are many ways to get support for medication management.

 For Students Interested in Starting or Restarting Medication

 If a CAPS counselor or Campus Health provider agrees that medications may be helpful, you will be referred for an evaluation with a member of the CAPS psychiatry team.

 Transferring your medication care to CAPS begins with a Counseling & Consultation Session where a counselor will help you create a Custom Care Plan.
 Don’t wait until your medications are almost gone.
 Contact us when you have at least a month’s supply left to prevent a lapse in your medication.

 A Campus Health medical provider is another good place to start if you're wondering about medication.
 Your Campus Health provider and CAPS work together to support all aspects of your health.
 Depending on the complexity of your concerns, a psychiatric evaluation may also be needed.
 Your primary care physician can help you decide on your next steps.

 ADHD medication management at CAPS requires a formal diagnosis of ADHD.